 Are you sitting comfortably!?
 Okay, let’s talk about Alt tag or “alt text” What on earth is it, and why you should be using it.
 I’ll try to keep it as simple as possible so it’s easier to understand.
 Many may not realise it but adding alt text is actually mandatory for images on the web, however, it is generally ignored or overlooked.
 Possibly due to a lack of understanding or because we may not think we need to do it, or that it won’t make any real difference.
 Simply put, the Alt attribute is the text that displays to describe the image in the image container (the empty box where the image should be) when the image doesn’t load, or, essentially, a visually impaired user – (using a screen reader) will have the image description read out loud to them.
 This making your site far more accessible and your blog post more enjoyable for those with visual impairment.

 Also, a point to mention is that unless you’re using a screen reader you wouldn’t generally see alt tags (unless an image fails to load) however, search engines do, and they index your images based on the alt tags.
 So it’s doubly important to add them.

 Here’s how you add your alt text.
 Once you’ve added a photo/s you will notice some boxes under the attachment Details.
 See the photo below:

 How do I use It?

-Amazingly, This is something I wasn’t doing until a few months back, I’ve had to go through all my images and add the alt tag retrospectively which is a little tedious.
-Oops!
-If you need to do the same then simply edit your post, click on the photo to bring up the edit toolbar, then click the pen icon, next add your chosen alt tag in the box and save.
+Amazingly, This is something I wasn’t doing until a few months back, I’ve had to go through all my images and add the alt tags retrospectively which has been a little tedious.
+If you need to do the same then simply edit your post, click on the image to bring up the edit toolbar, then click the pen icon, next, add your chosen alt tag in the box and save.

-Hope you can take something from this going forward and hopefully improve how your site is indexed in future.
-Any questions please feel free to ask and I’ll see if I can help!
+Hope you can take something from this going forward, and hopefully improve how your site is indexed in future.